basho/basho_docs/source/languages/en/riakcs/cookbooks/Riak-CS-Release-Notes.md

       presence of many siblings, this can lead to even more siblings.
-  * **Solution**: This change prevents unnecessary siblings growth in cases where (a) backpressure is triggered under high upload concurrency and (b) uplaods are interleaved during backpressure sleep.
+  * **Solution**: This change prevents unnecessary siblings growth in cases where (a) backpressure is triggered under high upload concurrency and (b) uploads are interleaved during backpressure sleep.
 This issue does not affect multipart uploads.
 * Fix an incorrect path rewrite in the S3 API caused by unnecessary URL decoding [riak_cs/#1040](https://github.com/basho/riak_cs/pull/1040)